 The speed of hypersonic missiles gives very little time for verification of a threat, and for deciding on the response.

-The US military are building a new system for Command, Control, Communication and Intelligence (C3I).
-It will inevitably include AI.
+The US military are reputed to be building a new system for Command, Control, Communication and Intelligence (C3I).
+It will inevitably make extensive use of AI.
 For that and other cases, it’s also inevitable that military forces across the world will research and build automated systems for cases where humans cannot make decisions fast enough.
 There are major ethical questions about using them, other than experimentally.
 There are also legal questions of who is responsible for the consequences of the machine’s actions.

 The technology would use automated intelligence collection, and then apply research and analysis techniques using predefined logic and “optimised” with AI.

-But what if the sensors send incorrect signals?
+- But what if key sensors send incorrect signals?

 If a battlefield weapon fires incorrectly then a counter-retaliation would be expected.
 A tit-for-tat escalation could follow between machines.
-It would continue until the human commanders realise the mistake and consider how to stop the sequence.
+It would continue until the human commanders realised the mistake and considered how to stop the sequence.

 Case 3.
 There are norms of behaviour (codes of conduct) for states; and there are also norms for military commands.
 An example was when President Trump ordered a cruise missile attack on Syria, but first warned Russia.